-Best Headset for Gaming – The Ultimate Guide
+Best Gaming Headset - The Ultimate Guide

 If you want to become the best you can be at pretty much any game you'll want to take any advantages you can get, and sound is definitely one of those.
 A lot of people are still playing with a subpar headset (or even just regular monitor or PC speakers) and that can definitely put you at a disadvantage if you're playing against people with a good quality headset.